dustinpfister/blog_posts/_posts/js-javascript-example-exp-system.md

     ());
 ```

-For the most part I would think that I would want at least those two methods at a minimum.
-That is in a situation where the experience points are know, but I want to know the level and other values of interest I can use my parseByXP method to get and object that contains level along with everything else I think I would want.
-In a situation in which the Level is know, but I want to know the experience points and so forth I can use my parseByLevel method to get the object.
+For the most part I would think that I would want at least those two methods at a minimum in most projects.
+That is having a method that I can use in a situation where the experience points are known, but I want to know the level and other values of interest.
+I can use my parseByXP method to get and object that contains level along with everything else I think I would want when it comes to having an experience point system.
+In a situation in which the level is known, but I want to know the experience points and so forth I can use my parseByLevel method to get the level object that way.

+In certain projects maybe I would want a few more methods on top of this, however for this post I just wanted to work out a simple starting point that I can copy and past into vanilla javaScript projects.

 ## 2 - Simple demo that generates a list of values